RegisGraptin/ETH-Oxford/README.md

 We have use the `ink!athon` boilerplate to structure the project organization for the smart contract and front end.
 Contract information can be found in `inkathon/contract/`.

+We also start working with Filecoin in order to store larger medical records as clinical results.
+This would enable the creation of future dataset on-chain, in a transparent way since the user would have to explicitly authorize access.

 ## Roadmap